wessenstam/secretserver/module2/module2.rst

 Before any additional licenses are installed the free version of Secret Server (standard addition) allows for the creation of one user and has many feature limitations.
 In a production environment, additional licenses must be purchased, installed and activated for effective usage.

 | Secret server is licensed for both users and support, support licenses allow Secret Server to receive updates.
 The number of support licenses and user licenses must match in order to receive upgrades.
-Valid support licensing is required to receive any technical assistance from the Thycotic support team.
+Valid support licensing is required to receive any technical assistance from the Delinea support team.

 Lab 3 - Installing Licenses
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^